-(F, S, SUM) Application of knowledge and skills occurs in the nursing skills laboratory and a variety of healthcare settings.
-Prerequisites: NURS 9135/9133, NURS 9224/9222, NURS 9232/9231, and PSYC 2103.
-Corequisite: NURS 9322
+Description: Application of knowledge and skills occurs in the nursing skills laboratory and a variety of healthcare settings.

+Eligibility Requirement: Acceptance into the Nursing Associate Program and completion of NURS 9135/9133, NURS 9224/9222, NURS 9232/9231, and PSYC 2103 with a grade greater than or equal to C.